- Home

 The DXA total body scan is accurate to 300 grams.
 The fat and lean components are accurate to 500 grams.
 A whole body scan percent fat value has about a 98.5 percent accuracy.

 Two distinct x-ray energies pass through the tissues of the body and are blocked or attenuated relative to the density of the tissues they are penetrating.
-For a more detailed explanation follow the links under resources.
+This allows the scanner to generate a map of the lean, fat and bone mineral content per pixel.

 What should I wear to be scanned?